-4. Sources of conflict and techniques for conflict resolution and referral
+4. Sources of conflict and techniques for conflict resolution and referral c) Identify ways in which conflict can be managed.
+[S]

 - a) Identify situations where conflict at work can arise.
 [S] - b) Describe how conflict can affect personal and organisational performance.
 [S]